 Emissions from electricity consumption have two components - how much electricity an organization is consuming, and the carbon intensity of the electricity being consumed.
 The carbon intensity of EWEB's electricity varies from year to year depending on real customer demand (driven by local weather patterns and customer behavior) and EWEB's changing need to rely on market purchases to balance customer demand and resources continuously.
-The high emissions factor in 2019 was reflected throughout the west due to decreased water availability in the western hydropower system.
+EWEB's 2024 GHG emissions from electricity are being calculated using the same emissions factor as 2023 as it is the most up to date factor available from Oregon DEQ.
+EWEB's total GHGs from electricity consumption have increased by 3% since our 2010 baseline, but decreased by 6% since 2023.